 Multiple Unique Markers for Each Town

 In towns where the markers were installed, at least two were put up, one on each end of town along the major “state road.”
 Usually this was a numbered “PA” route (PA 45 for example), or a numbered “U.S.” route (U.S. 322 for example).
 If a town was at the intersection of two such roadways, there were four signs installed, two on each road.
 All of the information on the several markers at one town was the same, except for the name of and distance to the “next” town.
 This differed depending on which direction the viewer was going.
-The photos above show the two markers at Beaver Springs, (Snyder County), Pennsylvania.
+The photos to the left show the two markers at Beaver Springs, (Snyder County), Pennsylvania.
 Note that the top line differs on each as the “next” town is different depending on your direction of travel.

 Some of the markers omit the top line about a “next” town, but this is the exception.
 A few omit the “Founded” date at the bottom, or say “Settled” instead.
 In a few instances it is evident that the top line letters were removed for some reason.
 This sometimes happened where new “limited access” highways cut off old roads, so that the old joke “you can’t get there from here” became true, or when the markers were relocated from their original placement.

 Where the markers remain, and particularly if they are in good condition, it is because the community, or more likely some enterprising person in the community, has stepped forward to repair or repaint them.
 Being of cast iron, they are very brittle and subject to breakage.
 A surprising number show evidence of being repaired either poorly or well.
 Far too many, however, stand neglected at the side of the road, as towns wait for someone else to do it.
 Suprisingly too, many local officials don’t even know of a still surviving marker.